 In terms of streaming pitching, this slate is an ugly one, folks.
 Nearly all of Thursday's hurlers are already rostered in well over 50% of leagues, and the remaining arms aren't exactly inspiring.
 Sure, there's still a chance that some rotations will get shifted around and some new names pop up.
 However, if not, you don't need to force the issue and take on added risk unless your particular situation warrants it.

-Here's a look at Thursday's top streaming options, focusing on players rostered in fewer than 50% of ESPN leagues.
+With that in mind, here's a look at Thursday's top streaming options, focusing on players rostered in less than 50% of ESPN leagues.

 For the latest team-by-team closer situations, please consult our Closer Chart.